FREE CONSULTATIONS 24/7

 Carrying Without a Permit

 In some cases, we can show that an exception applied to your case.
-For example, you do not need a permit to have a handgun on your own property or in your own business, or if you were simply transporting the unloaded gun in a closed case between two locations where you were permitted to have the gun.
+For example, you do not need a permit to have a handgun on your own property or in your own business or when transporting an unloaded gun in a closed case between two locations where you were permitted to have the gun.

 Carrying Other Dangerous Weapons

 Carrying dangerous weapons other than a handgun without a permit can also get you charged with a crime.
 Dangerous weapons include mace, certain types of knives, and brass knuckles.
-To carry any dangerous weapon, you need a handgun permit and must be able to show that having the weapon was a reasonable precaution due to perceived danger.
+To carry any dangerous weapon, you need a handgun permit, or you must be able to show that having the weapon was a reasonable precaution due to perceived danger.

 Using a Weapon During the Commission of Another Offense

-If you were committing a more serious crime, such as rape or assault, when you brandished or used a deadly weapon against another person, you may be subject to enhanced penalties.
-You might also face an additional criminal charge for using a weapon to commit any violent crime or any felony.
+If you are accused of committing a more serious crime, such as rape or assault, when you allegedly brandished or used a deadly weapon against another person, you may be subject to enhanced penalties.
+You might also face an additional criminal charge for using a weapon to commit a violent crime or any felony.

 Possessing Banned Weapons